 A furlough is a temporary layoff.
 Your pay and benefits during the furlough will depend on your employer.
-In the meantime, you’re eligible for unemployment benefits through your state.
-Many have waived the waiting period for collection, but many state systems are also overrun by applications.
+In the meantime, you’re eligible for unemployment benefits through your state — this now includes people who are self-employed, though many have not been able to collect full benefits.
+Many states have waived the waiting period for collection, but those systems are also overrun by applications.
 Unemployment benefits vary by state, but the clock on the number of weeks you can collect starts immediately, so experts suggest filing as soon as you can.

 Will I be getting a check from the government?